alhimik45/gulp-continuation/README.md

 ## Errors

-`gulp-continuation` emits an 'error' event if there is unparseable code in the passed file. `message` property of 'error' constains description.
+`gulp-continuation` emits an 'error' event if there is unparseable code in the passed file. `message` property of 'error' contains description.